Niacinamide benefits: what does niacinamide do for skin?

 If you struggle with dry skin, topical application of niacinamide has been shown to boost the hydrating ability of moisturisers so the skin's surface can better resist the moisture loss that leads to recurrent dry, tight, flaky skin.
 Niacinamide works brilliantly with common moisturising ingredients like glycerin, non-fragrant plant oils, cholesterol, sodium PCA, and sodium hyaluronate.

 How does niacinamide help pores?
 Great question, although the answer here isn’t certain.
 Simply put, research hasn’t come to a full understanding about how this B vitamin works its pore-reducing magic, but it does!
-It seems that niacinamide has a normalising ability on the pore lining, and that this influence plays a role in keeping debris from getting backed up, which leads to clogs and rough, bumpy skin.
+It seems that niacinamide has a normalising ability on the pore lining, and this influence plays a role in keeping debris from getting backed up, which leads to clogs and rough, bumpy skin.
 As the clog forms and worsens, the pores stretch to compensate, and what you’ll see is enlarged pores.
 By helping things get back to normal, niacinamide use helps pores return to their normal size.
 Sun damage can cause pores to become stretched, too, leading to what some describe as "orange peel skin".
 Higher concentrations of niacinamide can help visibly tighten pores by shoring up skin’s supportive elements.

 For those wondering ‘what does niacinamide do for breakouts?’
-We are pleased to tell you that research shows that a concentration of 2% (or more) is highly effective to help red blemishes face more quickly (the redness left by spots).
+We are pleased to tell you that research shows that a concentration of 2% (or more) is highly effective to help red blemishes fade more quickly (the redness left by spots).
 This means products containing niacinamide are a good choice for those with acne-prone skin.

 How to use niacinamide?

 Using niacinamide is as easy as finding great skincare products that contains it along with other beneficial ingredients like antioxidants, skin-restoring agents, and other skin-replenishing ingredients.